svelte-adapter-uws Svelte Themes

 npm run dev - works (with the Vite plugin)

-Development works as expected.
-The Vite plugin (svelte-adapter-uws/vite) spins up a ws WebSocket server alongside Vite's dev server, so your client store and event.platform work identically to production.
+The Vite plugin is required for WebSocket support in both dev and production (see Step 2).
+It spins up a ws WebSocket server alongside Vite's dev server, so your client store and event.platform work identically to production.

 vite.config.js